winardiaris/pabrikon/README.md

   pabrikon -n --name=NAME.svg --directory=places
   pabrikon --new --name=NAME.svg --directory=places
-    this is for copy default icon svg file to <directory>/scalable/<name>
+    copy default icon svg file to <directory>/scalable/<name>

   pabrikon --newproject --name=NAME --comment="comment or description for this icon "
-    this is make new blank project with <name> of icon
+    make new blank project with <name> of icon

   pabrikon --newproject --source=git-url-of-icon-project.git
-    this make new project with source from git url
+    make new project with source from git url

   pabrikon --opencsv --name=apps
-    this open csv file with name apps.csv in current icon project
+    open csv file with name apps.csv in current icon project

   pabrikon --opencsv --name=places --source=pabrikon
-    this open csv file with name places.csv in pabrikon default data
+    open csv file with name places.csv in pabrikon default data

 ```

 # TODO

-In the future Pabrik-Ikon will be extended to a GUI-based application with more features : a friendly interface to create a new project, import / export projects, one-on-one / many for export png, use Inkscape for editing, managing symlink and so on.
+In the future Pabrik-Ikon will be extended to a GUI-based application with more features: a friendly interface to create a new project, import/export projects, one-on-one/many for export png, use Inkscape for editing, managing symlink, and so on.

-tambah sesuatu